ibm-cloud-docs/watsonxdata/conn-to-milvus.md

 - Python and Pymilvus package.
 For more information, see [About PyMilvus](https://milvus.io/api-reference/pymilvus/v2.4.x/About.md).
 - Hostname and port for the Milvus instance.
 You can get Milvus `host` and `port` information from **Infrastructure manager** (click the Milvus service to open the **Details** page and note the `host` and `port` information from the GRPC host).
-- Authorized user credentials to access the Milvus instance.
 - Assign a role to the user or [service ID](https://cloud.ibm.com/docs/account?topic=account-serviceids&interface=ui) from **Infrastructure manager**.
 For information about user roles, see [Managing roles and privileges]({{site.data.keyword.ref-role_priv-link}}#milvus){: external}.

 ## Procedure